dimits-ts/coffee-ui/documentation/report.md

 ### Verification

-We used three forms of verification for the 1st development cycle;
+We used two forms of verification for the 1st development cycle;

 #### Questionnaires
 Used to verify functional requirements and to gather general feedback about our